cjfuentes-datascience/PYTHON-PROJECTS/README.md

 Below is a collection of Python projects I've compiled and uploaded to GitHub.
 Please feel free to have a look!

+- Compare-Machine-Learning-Classifiers: This project demonstrates how to compare the performance of several machine learning classifiers in Python using the scikit-learn package. https://github.com/cjfuentes-datascience/Compare-Machine-Learning-Classifiers-Python

 - Building-a-Classification-Model: This project demonstrates how to build a simple machine learning model in Python using the scikit-learn package.
 The model is a classification model used to classify Iris flowers using the random forest algorithm. https://github.com/cjfuentes-datascience/Building-a-Classification-Model-Python

 - Fashion-Multiclass-Classification-Logistic-Regression: This project uses logistic regression to classify images of clothing into different categories